abxh/data-structures-c/src/readme.md

 # src

 DSA written here are meant to be performant.
-Using only headers.

 ## T_stack